 - 2-4 Tablespoons crushed black or green olives

 - 2 tablespoons of toasted pine nuts

 Stuff a tomato: Forget the bread, and use a tomato to hold chicken, tuna, or egg salad.
-Simple cut the top off and scoop out the inside using a grapefruit spoon or a melon baller.
-Don’t throw the inside of the tomato out, chop it up and add it your salad mixture.
+Simple cut the top off and scoop out the inside with spoon.
 To prevent your tomato from rolling off the plate, slice the rounded part off the bottom and it will sit flat.